• Skip to main content

 If this is your first time eating beef birria, you're in for a treat!
 Braised chuck roast in a broth made from dried chiles, spices, garlic and onions to give maximum flavor.

-• What is Birria?
+• What Is Birria?

-• Ingredients for Birria Quesadillas
+• How To Make Birria Quesadillas

 • Tips for Birria Quesadillas

-• FAQ
+• 📖Recipe

 • Birria Quesadillas